aRomanig/LICC/README.md

-# LICC - Live Chess Companion
+# LiCC - Live Chess Companion
 ---

 A professional, lightweight browser extension designed to track live chess broadcasts from Lichess.org.
 This extension provides real-time evaluation bars, player clocks, and game results in a compact, dark-themed popup.